nimh-dsst/dsst-rtd/docs/curations/04-M-0222/README.md

   - Presence of psychiatric disorders in first-degree relatives.
   - Female subjects who are either pregnant or nursing.
   - Current NIMH employee/staff or their immediate family member.

+## Questions or feedback

+For dataset curation questions, feedback, or requests please email the NIMH Data Science & Sharing Team at [nimhdsst@mail.nih.gov](mailto:nimhdsst@mail.nih.gov) or comment here.
+For questions about the study design or any other available data, please email Jen Evans at [jennifer.evans@nih.gov](mailto:jennifer.evans@nih.gov).